sistedes/library.manager/README.md

                             section starts and optionally, ends, if a range (inclusive) is specified.
 The last element of the list must always be a range.
-E.g.: 1,3,4-5 -F, --force             Force execution, even if submission files are overwritten.
-  -i, --input=FILE        Input PDF file with the full proceedings.
+E.g.: 1,3,4-5 -i, --input=FILE        Input PDF file with the full proceedings.
   -o, --output=DIR        Ouput directory where the generated conference files
                             should be placed.